gibr098/NFVI-Simulator/README.md

-### Running the App with 2 arguments i j it will create an NFVI with :
+### Running App.java with 2 arguments i j it will create an NFVI with :
 ### - i PoPs each one owning a DataCenter-i
 ### - Each Data Center-i contains j COTServers-ij

-##### Mancano da implementare:
+##### Working on:
-1. I vincoli di molteplicità
+1. Multiplicity constraints
-2. Alcuni vincoli legati alle risorse degli elementi
+2. Resources allocation/deallocation constraints
-3. La parte funzionale
+3. Functional part: Time slotteds service requests

 # NFVI Simulator
 Network Function Virtualization Infrastructure